-The readers may wonder why and how, the interventional procedures are flourishing in our time.
-However, the curious people know that this question was answered way back in 1997 in an editorial in New England Journal of Medicine by Prof. Harlan Krumholz.
+The readers may wonder why and how, interventional procedures are flourishing in our time.
+However, the curious know that this question was answered way back in 1997 in an editorial in New England Journal of Medicine by Prof. Harlan Krumholz.
 He argued that our health care system survives in an environment that prefers commerce over science.
-This environment compels us to regard human body as a sophisticated car that is reparable part by part, as and when required.
+This environment compels us to regard the human body as a sophisticated car that is reparable part by part, as and when required.
 Thus, ‘prevention’ becomes the most loveable term in medicine.
 To this, we can add what E Fuller Torrey said in 1974 in ‘The Death of Psychiatry’

 : ‘Prevention is powerful, efficient, and American’!

-Nevertheless, the present reviewers feel that there are rooms for disagreements.
-For example, the readers may remain confused about the benefit of ‘the juice of sweet gourd (Dudhi)’.
-The authors certainly did not claim that it unblocks the artery, but ardently suggested that it improves ‘the performance of heart’.
-They have also discussed about the ‘success story of Hridaya-Mitra Mandal’.
+Nevertheless, we feel that there is room for disagreement.
+For example, readers may remain confused about the benefits of ‘the juice of sweet gourd (Dudhi)’.
+The authors certainly do not claim that it unblocks the artery, but assert that it improves ‘the performance of heart’.
+They have also discussed the ‘success story of Hridaya-Mitra Mandal’.
 The lay and the learned would, however, be more informed and illuminated in this regard if more scientific analyses are provided in the future.
-We must not fall into the old trap of ‘naturalistic fallacy’, thinking that something is acceptable only because it is natural, or whatever is unnatural is undesirable.
+We must not fall into the old trap of the‘naturalistic fallacy’, thinking that something is acceptable only because it is natural, or whatever is unnatural is undesirable.

-The present reviewers also humbly feel that healthy and democratic discussions on the questions and assertions placed by the authors should prevail in our academics and conferences, for we should not forget the famous saying that knowledge advances ‘by refuting dogmas’, naturalistic or reductionist.
+We also feel that healthy and democratic discussions on the questions and assertions made by the authors should prevail in our academics and conferences, for we should not forget the famous saying that knowledge advances ‘by refuting dogmas’, naturalistic or reductionist.

 ==========================================